Yannick Kraag: Early life

 Born in Amsterdam, Kraag played for BC Triple Threat in his younger years and later for the Orange Lions Academy, the affiliated youth training programme of the national federation Basketball Nederland.

 Professional career

 In 2019, Kraag signed with Spanish club Joventut Badalona.
 In his first year, he played in the U18 team of the club.
 During the 2020–21 season, he played for CB Prat in the LEB Oro.
 On 1 November, he made his debut for Joventut in a Liga ACB game against Estudiantes at age 18.

+In August 2026, Dubai Basketball signed Kraag, but loaned him to Joventut Badalona for the 2026–27 season.

 National team career

 Kraag was selected for the Netherlands national basketball team as part of the roster for the EuroBasket 2022 qualifiers in November 2020.

 On 12 November 2022, Kraag made his senior debut for the Netherlands senior team in a 77–96 home loss to Ukraine.
 He had 15 points and 7 rebounds as a starter.

 Personal life

 He is the grandson of Lygia Kraag-Keteldijk, a Surinamese former politician.